prestix-studio/cloudns_api/README.rst

   * ttl - time to keep record in cache

+  * frame - redirect the url in a frame so it is "transparent" to the user.
+Use '1' to enable and '0' to disable.

+  * frame-title - Title of the frame

+  * frame-keywords - Keywords used in the frame

+  * frame-description - Description used in the frame

 + ALIAS record - a special ClouDNS record type similar to CNAME records that allow you to take advantage of Round-robbin DNS.